 4/ Forgive mistakes… to a point

 Certainly, no one likes mistakes, especially if the mistake is not their own.
-Therefore, the naive manager often feels the need to punish their employees for making any kind of mistake.
+Therefore, naive managers often feel the need to punish their employees for making any kind of mistake.
 The outcome of this behavior is that employees will be hesitant to make any decisions whatsoever for fear of retribution.
-It favors inaction over action, which is a sure recipe for long term failure.
+It favors inaction over action, which is a sure recipe for long-term failure.

 To balance this, you should define the types of mistakes that are acceptable and those that are not.
 A good rule of thumb is that mistakes are acceptable if they: a) are made in a good faith effort to try something new that, if successful, will help the company, and b) the cost of the mistake is acceptable given the potential benefit.

-For example, if a marketing team decides to invest 5% of their budget in a new media form (e.g. text messaging marketing) and it results in no new sales, that would be an acceptable mistake.
-However if an employee violates the companies sexual harassment policy that would be an unacceptable mistake.
+For example, if a marketing team decides to invest 5% of their budget in a new media form (e.g., text messaging marketing) and it results in no new sales, that would be an acceptable mistake.
+However, if an employee violates the company’s sexual harassment policy, that would be an unacceptable mistake.

 5/ Provide growth paths

 Everything in life, including people, changes.
 Your staff will be driven to leave you if you do not provide them the opportunity to grow.
-Major corporations frequently create the career path in line with a training and development program.
+Major corporations frequently create career paths in line with a training and development program.

 This tactic may not apply to smaller firms because they don’t have enough roles to provide numerous opportunities for their employees.
-However small companies CAN provide chances for growth in a variety of areas such as professional knowledge, benefits, emotional development.
+However, small companies CAN provide chances for growth in a variety of areas such as professional knowledge, benefits, and emotional development.

 6/ Praise effort instead of focusing too much on talent